GorvGoyl/Personal-Site-Gourav.io/README.md

 url: https://gourav.io/notion-boost
 ```

-it also works with sub paths:
+It also works with sub-paths:

 ```
 folder: ./content/misc/notion-boost/whats-new